joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/18/us/virginia-transgender-students.html?searchResultPosition=6

 **The Singular Offense of the Mass Grave**\
 `Violent loss is even more devastating when the dead are disposed of without identification.
-Russian flight in Ukraine leaves a trail of littered corpses.`\
+When Russians pull out in Ukraine, they leave a trail of anonymous death.`\
 https://nytimes.com/2022/09/18/world/europe/izium-mass-grave-ukraine.html?searchResultPosition=7

 **What Is Your Reaction to the Growing Fight Over What Young People Can Read?**\